Sam & Dave took the Call-and-Response technique to the next level!

 After just two singles, they moved on to Roulette Records in New York, where they would continue to release singles.

-In 1964 they signed to Atlantic Records who in turn sent them to a small subsidiary Memphis label called Stax in order to get a more authentic southern sound.
+In 1964 they signed to Atlantic Records which in turn sent them to a small subsidiary Memphis label called Stax in order to get a more authentic southern sound.

-At Stax, they met the legendary house band Booker T & The MG’s, a racially mixed band which in the 60s was pretty much unheard of.
-This was Stax answer to Berry Gordy‘s Motown house band, The Funk Brothers.
+At Stax, they met the legendary house band, Booker T. & The M.G.’s, a racially mixed band that in the 60s was pretty much unheard of.
+This was Stax’s answer to Berry Gordy‘s Motown house band, The Funk Brothers.

-For Sam & Dave, they put down hits such as Hold On I’m Coming, Soul Man, and Soothe Me.
+For Sam & Dave, the band put down tunes such as Hold On, I’m Comin’, Soul Man, and Soothe Me.

 When Sam & Dave thought it was finally all over, in 1979, The Blues Brothers, with Dan Aykroyd and John Belushi hit the cinema.

-The main characters were clearly based on Sam & Dave, they re-recorded Soul Man with Booker T and The MG’s who even feature in the film.
+The main characters were clearly based on Sam & Dave, they re-recorded Soul Man with Booker T. & The M.G.’s who even feature in the film.

-This gave the act even more tour dates before they finally parted ways after a New Year’s Eve gig in 1981, walking off stage, never to speak again.
+This gave Sam & Dave even more tour dates before they finally parted ways after a New Year’s Eve gig in 1981, walking off stage, never to speak again.